Home

 Is it possible to get a ticket dropped from the record a year or so after it was received and paid for?
 Next April the oldest ticket will fall off, but meanwhile I'm out of a job."

 If you have too many Virginia traffic tickets, even minor ones, on your record it can cause problems.
 You need to contest every speeding ticket.
-The best way to fight your ticket or DUI is to retain a Virgina DUI lawyer.He knows the state laws and he knows the Virginia court system.
+The best way to fight your ticket or DUI is to retain a Virginia DUI lawyer.
+He knows the state laws and he knows the Virginia court system.

 If you cannot appear, a Virginia DUI lawyer can represent you at your arraignment and negotiate with the judge on your behalf.
-By retaining a Virginia DUI lawyer you can at least minimize the effect a Virginia DUI will have on your family and your job.
+By retaining a Virginia DUI attorney you can at least minimize the effect a Virginia DUI will have on your family and your job.

-CLICK HERE FOR A VIRGINA DUI LAWYER
+CLICK HERE FOR A VIRGINIA DUI LAWYER

 Don't Drink and Drive

 There is only way to avoid a Virginia DUI conviction is to not drink and drive.
 This means, do not even have one beer before getting behind the wheel of an automobile.
 The DUI laws in Virginia and all other states are extremely strict.
 A conviction results in very harsh punishment that will stay on your record for ten years.
 Give your keys to someone else or take a taxi.
-If you are charged with DUI or DWI, contact a Virginia DUI lawyer immediately to find out how to mitigate the situation.
+If you are charged with DUI or DWI, contact a Virginia DUI lawyer immediately to find out how to mitigate the situation

 Virginia DUI Attorney Listing